 Reading the response outputs this mess we get:

 Using the pprint library, we can format our response:

 Next, let’s deserialize our JSON response (usually a str or unicode instance) to a Python dictionary so we can extract and process it:

 Now, it’s just a matter of finding the lat/lng values in the dictionary:

 Reorganizing the code into a function, we have:

 And we’re done!
 We now have a method which can geocode address strings into a tuple of latitude/longitude values!
 You can use them to place markers on a map, calculate their great-circle distance from each other using the haversine formula, or pretty much anything under the sun!

-Have you heard about the Serverless programming model?
-The Going Serverlessbook teaches you how to build scalable applications with the Serverless framework and AWS Lambda.
+Going Serverless teaches you how to build scalable applications with the Serverless framework and AWS Lambda.
 You'll learn how to design, develop, test, deploy, and secure Serverless applications from planning to production.